edgedb/edgedb/docs/internals/protocol/messages.rst

 Format:

-.. eql:struct:: edb.testbase.protocol.CommandDataDescription
+.. eql:struct:: edb.protocol.CommandDataDescription

-.. eql:struct:: edb.server.enums.Cardinality
+.. eql:struct:: edb.protocol.enums.Cardinality

 The format of the *input_typedesc* and *output_typedesc* fields is described